Deutsche Bank, Commerzbank merger talk 'speculation': German finance minister

 “It’s important to have a strong banking sector to do what national champions are doing and able to do.”

+“Looking at the financial sector, I am absolutely sure that we will be able to manage all the questions related to that,” Scholz said.

+“There will be a different landscape ...
+There will still be business in London and it’s necessary that we cooperate.
+We are a prepared for a hard Brexit.”

-Reporting by Marc Jones and Huw Jones
+Reporting by Marc Jones and Huw Jones; editing by David Evans